-As of 1st January 2014, Swiss listed companies must provide the following information in a separate remuneration report (previously in the notes to the accounts) that must be audited by the external auditor:
+In Switzerland, listed companies must provide the following information in a separate remuneration report (previously in the notes to the accounts) that must be audited by the external auditor:

 - The individual remuneration of members of the board of directors. - The aggregate remuneration of the members of the executive management. - The remuneration of the highest paid executive.